Ernest-Yoyowah/FrontendMasteryKit/README.md

 ## Contact

 Feel free to reach out if you have any questions, suggestions, or feedback about my solutions or approach.
-You can contact me at [ernestniiyoyowah@gmail.com](mailto:your-email@example.com).
+You can contact me at [ernestniiyoyowah@gmail.com](mailto:ernestniiyoyowah@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/ernestyoyowah).

 Thank you for visiting my repository and exploring my coding journey!